co-operating-systems/PhD/UseCases/UseCases.md

 # Three step indirection: Foaf of a friend

-We often want to extend the access to a resource as widely as possible, while reducing it enough to avoid spam.
-This use case was written up in [§2.3.7 Default permissions for extended network](https://solid.github.io/authorization-panel/authorization-ucr/#inheritance-extended) of the Solid Use Cases Document.
+We often want to extend access to a resource as widely as possible, while reducing it enough to avoid spam.
+This use case was written up in [§2.3.7 Default permissions for extended networks](https://solid.github.io/authorization-panel/authorization-ucr/#inheritance-extended) of the Solid Use Cases Document.
 It goes as follows:

 > Alice has a blog and allows comments on her posts.
 Ideally, everyone’s comments would be immediately visible, but she has previously been overwhelmed by spammers.
 So now she would like to try a compromise: allow the posts from her extended social network (friend of her friends, colleagues and family) to be immediately visible.
 Other posts should only be visible and editable to those who wrote them.
 They can then be viewable to the world when they get reviewed.

-We can illustate this with the following diagram, where we show a rule expressing that Bob's friends and their friends can write to the comments folder on Alice's blog.
+We can illustrate this with the following diagram, where we show a rule expressing that Bob's friends and their friends can write to the comments folder on Alice's blog.
 The blog post could well be word readable, but the blob owner may wish to have review comments from people that are not known.
-This rule could of course be a lot more complicated, but this is good start.
+This rule could of course be a lot more complicated, but this is a good start.

 ![Extended Network Example](UseCaseDiagrams/ExtendedNetwork.svg)